The facts behind the Republican effort to send migrants to Democratic-led cities

 How many migrants have been transported?

-Collectively, Texas and Arizona have transported roughly 13,000 migrants to Democratic-led cities on approximately 300 buses in the past several months, according to data provided by state representatives.
+Collectively, Texas and Arizona have transported roughly 13,000 migrants to Democratic-led cities on more than 300 buses in the past several months, according to data provided by state representatives.

 As of Sept.
-16, Texas had transported more than 8,000 migrants to D.C.; 2,500 to New York; and 600 to Chicago, state data show.
-Arizona, meanwhile, had bused 1,800 migrants to D.C., a spokesman for the governor said.
+19, Texas had transported more than 8,100 migrants to D.C.; 2,600 to New York; and 675 to Chicago, state data show.
+Arizona, meanwhile, had bused more than 1,800 migrants to D.C., a spokesman for the governor said.
 The plane that landed in Martha's Vineyard on Sept.
 14 transported roughly 50 migrants.

 According to Texas' division of emergency management, the state's migrant busing operation has cost over $12 million.
 Arizona's busing effort, meanwhile, has cost over $4 million, the state spokesman said.